Why Unsubscribe + Delete Are Your Most Powerful Weapons

 Every day I took on one folder in my bookmarks bar and decided if each bookmark should stay, go, or be saved for later.
 It took me a couple weeks, but I went through every damn bookmark and made a decision about it.
 When all was said and done, I ended up with a little less than 20% (!!) of the bookmarks I had saved as keepers.
 I mean, wow.
 (Pareto Principle anyone?)

 I actually took this bookmarks bar process one step further.
 None of the bookmarks stayed in my browser.
 I put them in a google sheet to be easily referenced should I need them.
 By making an agreement with yourself that any bookmarks must be put into a spreadsheet instead of clicking on that little browser star, your threshold for what is valuable to save gets much higher.
-Get access to your own copy of what I use in the Rockstar Resources Library.

 The only bookmarks I have in my browser are the URLs for my business’ social media profiles and website, plus any software/app programs that I am CURRENTLY using for business.